zagui440s/personalCP/8FullStackApp/day1/full-stack-app.md

 > Now it's time for the action.
 Lets run both our Django server and Vite development server to host both of our projects on `separate` ports.
 Once both of our ports are running, let's take a look around and get familiar with both our Django API and our React front-end.

-> Now that we are familiar with our project, we can go into implementing some logic to authenticate users and obtain tokens using Axios in our React frontend.
+> Now that we are familiar with our project, we can then implement some logic to authenticate users and obtain tokens using Axios in our React frontend.
 Lets start with the Register page:

 ```javascript
 // RegisterPage.jsx